infoinsights/guardium-snowflake-uc-filter/README.md

 3. Source Programs are not reported because they are not part of the Snowflake audit stream
 4. "Server Type" will be set correctly by the Snowflake plugin, but Guardium will revert the type to "UNKNOWN" because it asks Guardium to parse the SQL.
 We're working with IBM to see if that limtiation can be changed.
 In the meantime DB Protocol does provide an indicator that the DB type is Snowflake
 5. We made the decision to populate "OS User" with the current user's role in Snowflake as that might be useful information.
 Unfortuantely Guardium's Universal Connector functionality does not seem to populate that field yet
 6. The Snowflake filter plugin does not implement its own SQL parser and instead asks Guardium to parse the SQL.
-Becuase of that, if there is a Snowflake-specific SQL statement type that Guardium does not recognize, the statement may not be displayed correctly.
+Because of that, if there is a Snowflake-specific SQL statement type that Guardium does not recognize, the statement may not be displayed correctly.